History of fire safety legislation in the United Kingdom: The Fires Prevention (Metropolis) Act 1774

 The Fires Prevention (Metropolis) Act, also known as the Building Act 1774, placed buildings into seven classes, with the required thicknesses of the external and party walls stipulated for each of the classes.
 It also included provisions stating a maximum floor area for stores and warehouses.
 The Act brought into being the first legislation that dealt with human life and escape, rather than just building safety.
 The Act stated that parishes were to appoint surveyors and "every parish should provide three or more proper ladders of one, two and three storeys high, for assisting persons in houses on fire to escape therefrom".

 United Kingdom legislation

 Petroleum Acts 1862 to 1881

 The Petroleum Acts 1862, 1868 and 1871 to 1881 required a licence from a local authority to store or sell petroleum.
 Such licences could have conditions attached such as specifying the mode of storage, etc. Petroleum was not to be stored within specified distances of houses or places where goods were stored.
 Containers for petroleum were to be labeled with appropriate warning notices.

+Explosives Act 1875

 Under the Explosives Act 1875 (38 & 39 Vict. c.
 17), many fire brigades took on the responsibility for the safe storage of explosives.
 The Explosives Act 1875 was partly repealed when the Manufacture and Storage of Explosives Regulations 2005 (SI 2005/1082) was brought into being but the inspection and licensing remained much the same.